-Approved By: Michael Hussey
+Last Approved By: Mike Hussey

 This policy is to promote a working environment that ensures ethical and professional employee conduct and brings out the full potential of each employee.

-The success of the Department of Technology Services (DTS) is dependent upon the trust, credibility, and confidence earned from employees, clients, and stakeholders.
+The success of the Division of Technology Services (DTS) is dependent upon the trust, credibility, and confidence earned from employees, clients, and stakeholders.
 This trust and credibility is obtained by adhering to commitments, displaying honesty and integrity, and reaching Department goals through honorable conduct.

 This Code of Conduct applies to all work-related activities of Department employees.
 Employees are expected to conform to this Code and relevant professional standards and to comply with all applicable laws, rules, and policies.
 Conduct that violates professional standards or other laws may be unethical and subject to employee discipline, even if it is not specifically listed in this policy.
 By complying with this policy, employees protect their integrity and reputation as well as that of the State of Utah, the Department, the Department’s clients, and their associates.